LeBron, Marquette, Bucks react to ruling in Kenosha shooting - WHIZ News

 Los Angeles Lakers guard Wesley Matthews played for the Bucks last season.
 He went to high school in Madison, Wisconsin, and later played for Marquette.

-“It really is disheartening,” Matthews said of the ruling.
+“It really is disheartening,” Matthews said of the decision.
 “But leaders have to be leaders and everybody has to take ownership for their own community.”

-James said players also will maintain their efforts on behalf of social justice.
+James said players will maintain their efforts on behalf of social justice.

 “We’ve got to continue to stay strong continue to believe in each other and continue to push for the greater change and the greater good,” James said.